New Students Guide

 Please bring photo identification.
 We will take your photo and print the ID while you wait.

-The Graduate School - D.C. metro area serves as a coordinating and governing body to all the Virginia Tech graduate programs and their students.
+The Graduate School - D.C. area serves as a coordinating and governing body to all the Virginia Tech graduate programs and their students.
 Some of the services they provide include:

 - Processing of all Graduate Student Forms